Ankara Metro: Signalling system

-A flashing yellow Metro signal located at Akköprü station, indicates a train is approaching to the station or a train is in the station and the sector is clear until the next station.
+A flashing yellow Metro signal located at Akköprü station, indicating that a train is approaching the station or a train is in the station and the sector is clear until the next station.
 This signal also indicates the train is in normal operation.

-A static green Metro signal located at Batıkent station, indicating the train is out of normal operation and the signal emitted manually by control center.
+A static green Metro signal located at Batıkent station, indicating the train is out of normal operation and the signal is being emitted manually by the control center.